maxlindmark/covariate_diffusion/README.md

 `timing`: code to test timing of fitting diffused vs standard model, and to calculate \(\mathbf{D}^{-1}\mathbf{x}\) using either sparse LU decomposition or constructing the dense matrix

 `tmb`: .cpp files for all models (case studies, simulation)

-Once you've successfully run `renv::restore()` you can reproduce our results by running sala-etal-food-reply.Rmd.
-This will knit the reply stored in sala-etal-food-reply.Rmd.